eclipse-cdt-cloud/cdt-gdb-vscode/README.md

 ## Memory Browser

 The extension comes with a Memory Browser window.
-However, we have plans to deprecate and remove the window in favour of the Eclipse CDT Cloud [Memory Inspector](https://github.com/eclipse-cdt-cloud/vscode-memory-inspector) extension for Visual Studio Code which is available from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=eclipse-cdt.memory-inspector) and the [Open VSX Registry](https://open-vsx.org/extension/eclipse-cdt/memory-inspector).
+However, we have plans to deprecate and remove the window in favour of the Eclipse CDT Cloud [Memory Inspector](https://github.com/eclipse-cdt-cloud/vscode-memory-inspector) extension for vscode which is available from the [Microsoft Marketplace](https://marketplace.visualstudio.com/items?itemName=eclipse-cdt.memory-inspector) and the [Open VSX Registry](https://open-vsx.org/extension/eclipse-cdt/memory-inspector).

 Any feedback on these plans is welcomed in the discussion in GitHub issue [#110](https://github.com/eclipse-cdt-cloud/cdt-gdb-vscode/issues/110).